haroohie-club/HaroohieSite/content/chokuretsu/guide/4.playing-the-game/de.md

 <div class="platform-filtered platform-nintendo_3ds">

 ## Play on (New) Nintendo 3DS or 2DS
-Playing on a (New) Nintendo 3DS or 2DS can either be done simply through the use of a flash cartridge, or putting the patched rom onto a SD card and making use of Luma3DS on your system
+Playing on a (New) Nintendo 3DS or 2DS can either be done simply through the use of a flash cartridge, or putting the patched ROM onto a SD card and making use of Luma3DS on your system

 ### Using TWiLightMenu++
 **Requirements:**